Here is what happens (on an administrative level) before your defence:

 5. At least fifteen business days before the scheduled date of the thesis defence, the director of the doctoral program concerned must provide to the Dean's Office of the doctoral student’s host Faculty, a copy of the thesis and the thesis report, the jury’s composition and its approval.

-For all this to take place, you should register for your defence at least 30 working days (6 weeks, if no public holidays) before your planned date of defence, and your final thesis and all paperwork should reach the Dean’s Office no later than 15 working days (3 weeks, if no public holidays) before your planned date of defence.
+For all of this to take place, you must register for your defence at least 40 working days (8 weeks, excluding public holidays) before your planned defence date.
+Your final thesis and all required paperwork must reach the Dean’s Office no later than 20 working days (4 weeks, excluding public holidays) before the planned defence date.
+External jury members must submit their feedback (maximum one page) no later than 20 working days (4 weeks, excluding public holidays) before the planned defence date.